jeffjiang13/tailortech/README.md

 ## Support and Community

 Join our community for support, to report bugs, or to collaborate on future enhancements.
-Connect with us on Discord or follow us on Instagram @webprodigies.
+Connect with us on Discord or follow us on Instagram.

 ## Contributing